Dimitris Lyacos

+Lyacos's works are published exclusively in translation.
+As of 2024, Until the Victim Becomes our Own and Poena Damni have not appeared in the Greek original.

 Life

 Lyacos was born and raised in Athens, where he studied law.
 From 1988 to 1991 he lived in Venice.
 In 1992 he moved to London.
 He studied philosophy at University College London with analytical philosophers Ted Honderich and Tim Crane focusing on Epistemology and Metaphysics, Ancient Greek philosophy and Wittgenstein.
 In 2005 he moved to Berlin.
 He is currently based in Berlin and Athens.

 Career

 In 1992, Lyacos set about writing a trilogy under the collective name Poena Damni, referring to the hardest trial the condemned souls in Hell have to endure, i.e. the loss of the vision of God.
 The trilogy has developed gradually as a work in progress in the course of thirty years.
 The third part (The First Death) appeared first in Greek (Ο πρώτος θάνατος) and was later translated into English, Spanish and German.
 The second part under the title "Nyctivoe" was initially published in 2001 in Greek and German, and came out in English in 2005.
 This work was substituted in 2014 by a new version under the title With the People from the Bridge.
+Dimitris Lyacos was Writer in Residence at the International Writing Program, University of Iowa.
+Lyacos appearances in literary festivals include International Literature Festival of Tbilisi in 2017, Transpoesie Festival, Brussels., International Literary Festival of Pristina, Bucharest International Poetry Festival., Ritratti di Poesia, Rome, Campania Libri, Napoli and Turin International Book Fair.